-The District's WSCP will be adopted following the same process as the District's 2020 UWMP update.
-Both the WSCP and the UWMP will be adopted by the Board of Directors, submitted to DWR for review, and implemented.
+The District's WSCP was adopted following the same process as the District's 2020 UWMP update.
+Both the WSCP and the UWMP were adopted by the Board of Directors, submitted to DWR for review, and implemented.

-The District has scheduled a public hearing for review of the 2020 UWMP, which includes the WSCP, on July 22, 2021.
-At such time the Board of Directors may direct District staff to make appropriate changes and/or corrections based on public comment, or make a motion to adopt the UWMP and the WSCP.
-The District will make the adopted WSCP available to the public on the District's website no later than 30 days after it is adopted.
+The District scheduled a public hearing for review of the 2020 UWMP, which includes the WSCP, on July 22, 2021.
+At such time the City of Beaumont requested a continuance of the public hearing for 30 days.
+On August 26, 2021, the Board of Directors directed District staff to make appropriate changes and/or corrections based on public comments, and made a motion to adopt the UWMP and the WSCP.
+The District made the adopted WSCP available to the public on the District's website no later than 30 days after it was adopted.

-The District will notify the public of any amendments made to the WSCP after it has been formally adopted by the Board.
+The District will notify the public of any amendments made to the adopted WSCP.